 Artifact, configuration type, and basic type operations

 Further, the VIL runtime environment performs dynamic dispatch, i.e., the operation determined and bound at script parsing time will be reconsidered with respect to the actual types of parameters and the best matching operation will dynamically be determined (similar to dynamic dispatch in Xtend [2]).
-This avoids the need for explicit type checking or large alternative decision blocks.
+This avoids the need for explicit type checking or large alternative decision blocks that are painful to modify if the underlying type hierarchy changes.
+Moreover, as dynamic dispatch applies to importing and extended scripts, it supports openness of the instantiation, i.e., types that are added later, e.g., when configuring an IVML model, are considered and called dependent on the actual types and arguments.

+To apply dynamic dispatch, a base case must be defined, i.e., a rule with the most common type to be used in that situation so that the language environment can initially bind the respective call statically.
+If further rules with the same signature but more specific types are defined, the dynamic dispatch mechanism will select the best match at execution time.

 Operating System Commands